halkyonio/tap/README.md

 ## Components

-TAP rely on the following components which are installed as [packages](./packages.md).:
+TAP rely on the following components which are installed as packages.

+>**Note**: You can get more information about the packages (version, description) from this [page](./packages.md):

 - `Knative`serving and eventing,
 - `kpack` controller able to build images using `Buildpacks`,